LSU Tigers football: Championships

-National championships
+Claimed National championships

 LSU claims four national championships (1958, 2003, 2007, and 2019) and have been selected national champions in four additional seasons (1908, 1936, 1962, 2011) by NCAA-designated major selectors.
 They are additionally recorded as being the Williamson System co-champions for 1935, an apparent error in the NCAA records book.
 In 1958 they finished as the only undefeated team with a victory over Clemson in the Sugar Bowl, and were named the national champions by both major polls (AP and Coaches).
 In 2003, 2007, and 2019 LSU claimed the national championship after winning a postseason bowl national championship game.